 Papanikolis Sea Cave

-This cave shot into prominence during World War II by virtue of being a secret hideway for the submarine Papanikolis.
+This cave shot into prominence during World War II by virtue of being a secret hideaway for the submarine Papanikolis.
 The sheer magnitude of The cave is astounding.
-It is believed that the Papanikolis submarine would tuck up inside this mammoth cave after its blitzkriek on the Italian armada.
-First time visitors will live an awesome experience.
+It is believed that the Papanikolis submarine would tuck up inside this mammoth cave after its blitzkrieg on the Italian armada.
+First-time visitors will live an awesome experience.

 The remarkable Papanikolis Cave is actually the second largest cave in Greece.
 It is not an authentic sea cave, but a karst cave, and is presently partially inundated by the sea.
 This cave was much preferred by the ships that would drop anchor inside the cave during spells of inclement weather.
 This cave could easily accommodate even large shipping vessels with their flagstaff.

 Levkas, in fact, is but a contemporary alteration of the momentous name Leukas, which literally means the white.
 And the entire island is indeed white when viewed from the Mediterranean Sea.
 This is due to the fact that a major part of the coastline is shaped out of white limestone cliffs.
 Papanikolis Cave happens to be located in one such white cliff and is conspicuous by its massive gateway to the southwest.

 The cave takes a right turn, just at the rear of the gateway and extends to the southeast.
 At the extreme end, there is a miniature beach, and one can approach the beach on small-sized boats and undertake leisurely beach strolls.